 - (a) Purpose.
-All new multifamily and nonresidential development projects must incorporate a design concept consistent with a recognizable architectural style.
-A recognizable architectural style shall be one which has a basis in either academic or vernacular architecture.
-Building design should be consistent with the recognizable architectural style and should incorporate architectural embellishments commonly associated with that style.
-The following shall not be considered recognizable architectural styles: - (1) Corporate signature or commercial prototype architecture, unless such is consistent with other requirements of this Article. - (2) Any architecture having a historical reference which is so unique and different from current design philosophy that such reference is inconsistent and incompatible with surrounding structures.
+All new multifamily and nonresidential development projects must incorporate a design concept consistent with a recognized architectural style.
+A recognized architectural style shall be one which is accepted by design professionals as having a basis in classical, historical or academic architectural design philosophies.
+Building design should be consistent with the recognized architectural style and should incorporate the architectural embellishments commonly associated with that style.
+The following shall not be considered recognized architectural styles: - (1) Corporate signature or commercial prototype architecture, unless such is consistent with other requirements of this Article. - (2) Any architecture having a historical reference which is so unique and different from current design philosophy that such reference is inconsistent and incompatible with surrounding structures.
 Examples of such include igloos, tepees, medieval castles, caves and the like.